wupperinst/tinyomo/README.md

 [^1]: https://www.joeltok.com/posts/2021-06-memory-dataframes-vs-json-like/

 Python dictionaries, on the other hand, are very fast to lookup because they are hash tables but they use up a lot more memory than dataframes for the same reason.[^2]
 When we used dictionaries (actually dict of dicts) to store and lookup data in memory, it significantly improved speed but memory use was back to Pyomo levels.
 We had to aggressively further reduce the amount of data kept in memory to achieve the current tinyomo version.
-We did this by eliminating as much as redundant information in input parameter data, variables, and constraints as possible.
+We did this by eliminating as much redundant information in input parameter data, variables, and constraints as possible.

 [^2]: https://stackoverflow.com/questions/513882/python-list-vs-dict-for-look-up-table